mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 4 An expedition or voyage goes wrong, leaving you stranded in the wilderness.
 Gain a level of Survival or Athletics.
 By the time you find your way home, your job is gone.
 5 Your work is sabotaged by unknown parties.
-You may salvage what you can and give up (leave the career but retain this term’s Benefit roll) or start again from scratch (not leaving the career but losing all Benefit rolls for this term).
+You may salvage what you can and give up (leave the career but retain this term's Benefit roll) or start again from scratch (not leaving the career but losing all Benefit rolls for this term).
 6 You are assigned to an off-world laboratory but your ship crashes en route.
 Gain one level of Survival and roll END 8+.
 If failed, roll on the Injury table.